bigomics/omicsplayground/docs/dataprep/dataprep_example.rst

 Data preparation examples
 ================================================================================
 The platform requires the transcriptomics and proteomics data to be in a structured format as an input.
-Users can import their data to the platform by either `uploading through the interface`_ or `preparing an input object using scripts`_.
+Users can inject their data to the platform by either `uploading through the interface`_ or `preparing an input object using scripts`_.